nithinbekal/nithinbekal.github.io/_posts/2016-08-24-bit-arrays-ruby.md

 it takes a lot of memory if you're building a huge bit array.
 I tried initializing a bit array with size 1 trillion, and the memory usage grew into many GBs before the program crashed.
-If you need such large arrays, you should probably use a compiled language.
+~~If you need such large arrays, you should probably use a compiled language.~~
+(As Albert Smit points out in the comments,
+1 trillion bits is 116GB memory,
+so such a large bit array is impractical.)

 ## Links